Latent Exploration for Reinforcement Learning: Discussion and Limitations

 This sets Lattice apart from other forms of exploration using an auxiliary policy to collect experience, as they see their application limited to off-policy RL.
 Furthermore, knowing the action distribution is fundamental for those off-policy algorithms learning a stochastic policy, such as SAC.
 On the other hand, modeling the action distribution with a multivariate Gaussian with full covariance matrix comes at additional computational cost.
 In fact, Lattice introduces a training overhead over gSDE and PPO/SAC (approx. 20\%-30\%, depending on the hardware).
 This is due to the additional matrix multiplications required to estimate the action probabilities (Eq.~\ref{eq:log_prob}).
 This limitation opens an interesting research direction, e.g., introducing sparsity constraints in the distribution matrices.
 For example, $S_\mathbf{a}$ and $S_\mathbf{x}$ could be forced to be diagonal or low-rank, without preventing motor synergies to be included into the noise distribution.
 We leave this investigation to future work.

 Biological motor learning finds efficient and robust solutions~\cite{scott2004optimal,todorov2004optimality,niv2009reinforcement,fee2011hypothesis,sternad2018s,lowet2020distributional}.
 Lattice also discovers low-energy solutions and it will be an interesting future question, if the brain is also performing some form of latent-driven exploration.
+Beyond this specific question, we are enthusiastic that advances in musculoskeletal simulators~\cite{caggiano2022myosuite} as well as reinforcement learning are opening up exciting avenues for Neuroscience~\cite{hausmann2021measuring}.

 Our research aims to facilitate the training of motor control policies for complex tasks.
 Lattice might be employed as a tool in Artificial Intelligence, Robotics and Neuroscience, contributing to the creation of powerful autonomous agents.
 The energy efficiency of the learned policies might be of great interest for energy-sensitive robotics applications for reducing the carbon footprint of humans.
 While the advancement of the research in this field is a great opportunity, the related concerns should be carefully addressed~\citep{de2016ethical}.